-Director of Alumni Relations:
+Executive Director of Alumni Relations:

-To be appointed, David B. Haight Alumni Center, (435) 797-2055 or 800-291-2586
+Wallace S. Odd II, David B. Haight Alumni Center, (435) 797-2055 or 800-291-2586, wally.odd@usu.edu

 The Utah State University Alumni Association numbers more than 180,000 members.
 This membership includes all who have attended USU for one semester (or one quarter) or more, or who have served on the staff or faculty of the University.